What do I do if I have a car accident?

 Do not admit fault.

-Exchange names, addresses, phone numbers, makes of vehicles, drivers and vehicle license numbers, and insurance company/policy number information with all drivers.
+Exchange names, addresses, phone numbers, makes of vehicles, drivers and vehicle license numbers, and insurance company and policy number information with all drivers.

 Get the names, addresses, and phone number of all passengers and witnesses.